larribas/dagger/docs/README.md

-## Features
+## 🧰 Features

-- Define tasks and DAGs, and compose them together seamlessly.
+- Express DAGs succinctly.
-- Parameterize DAGs and pass parameters between nodes in plain Python (the runtime takes care of serializing and transmitting data on your behalf).
+- Create dynamic for loops and map-reduce operations.
-- Create dynamic for loops, map-reduce operations easily.
+- Invoke DAGs from other DAGs.
 - Run your DAGs locally or using a distributed workflow orchestrator (such as Argo Workflows).
-- Extend your tasks to take advantage of all the features offered by your runtime (e.g. Retry strategies, Kubernetes scheduling directives, etc.)
+- Take advantage of advanced runtime features (e.g. Retry strategies, Kubernetes scheduling directives, etc.)
 - ...
 All with a simple _Pythonic_ DSL that feels just like coding regular Python functions.

-Other nice features of _Dagger_ are: Zero dependencies, 100% test coverage, great documentation and plenty of examples to get you started.
+Other nice features of _Dagger_ are: it adds __no extra dependencies__ to your project, it is __reliable__ (with 100% test coverage), and it has __great documentation and plenty of examples__ to get you started.

-## Guiding Principles
+## 🎯 Guiding Principles

-_Dagger_ was created to facilitate the creation and ongoing maintenance of data and ML pipelines.
+_Dagger_ was created to facilitate the implementation and ongoing maintenance of data and ML pipelines.

 This goal is reflected in _Dagger_'s architecture and main design decisions:

 - To make __common use cases__ and patterns (such as dynamic loops or map-reduce operations) __as easy as possible__.
-- To __minimize boilerplate, plumbing or low-level code__ (such as serializing inputs/outputs and storing them in a local/remote file system).
+- To __minimize boilerplate, plumbing or low-level code__ (with _Dagger_ you don't need to serialize your outputs, store them in a remote file system, download them and deserialize them again; all of this is done for you).
 - To __onboard users in just a couple of hours__ through great documentation, comprehensive examples and tutorials.
-- To __never sacrifice reliability and performance__.
+- To __never sacrifice reliability and performance__, and to keep a low memory footprint by using lazy loading and streaming I/O throughout the codebase.

-## Architecture
+## ⛩️ Architecture

 _Dagger_ is built around 3 components: